Egbert v. Boule: Supreme Court

 Certiorari was granted in the case on November 5, 2021, limited to the first two questions presented.
 The Court declined to consider the question of whether Bivens should be completely overruled.

 The Court issued its decision on June 8, 2022.
 In a 9–0 decision, the court reversed the Ninth Circuit's ruling on the First Amendment retaliation claim.
 It split 6–3 on the Fourth Amendment claim.
 Justice Clarence Thomas wrote the majority.
 Justice Neil Gorsuch concurred in the judgment and called for Bivens to be overruled in its entirety.
 Justice Sonia Sotomayor wrote an opinion concurring in the judgment in part (as to the First Amendment claim) and dissenting in part (as to the Fourth Amendment claim).
 Thomas wrote that under Bivens, only Congress could authorize a damage remedy for either asserted First or Fourth Amendment violations for cases against federal agents, and cautioned from allowing the court to expand beyond the limited cases that Bivens allowed for.
 In the partial dissent, Sotomayor agreed that the alleged First Amendment violations could not go forward under Bivens, but argued that the Fourth Amendment claim should have been considered.

-Subsequent developments

-The decision reinforces the immunity of federal officers from lawsuits related to claims of violations of constitutional rights.
+The decision reinforces the immunity of federal officers from lawsuits related to claims of violations of constitutional rights, unless Congress creates a right of action.